QwenLM/Qwen-Agent/README.md

 #   - qwen-14b-chat (the same as the open-sourced 14B-Chat model)
 #   - qwen-turbo
 #   - qwen-plus
-# You need to replace YOUR_DASHSCOPE_API_KEY with your actual api key.
+# "YOUR_DASHSCOPE_API_KEY" is a placeholder.
+The user should replace it with their actual key.
-export DASHSCOPE_API_KEY=YOUR_DASHSCOPE_API_KEY #Make sure that "YOUR_DASHSCOPE_API_KEY" is a placeholder, and the user should replace it with their actual key python run_server.py --model_server dashscope --llm qwen-7b-chat --workstation_port 7864
+python run_server.py --api_key YOUR_DASHSCOPE_API_KEY --model_server dashscope --llm qwen-7b-chat --workstation_port 7864
 ```

 If you have followed Step 1 and are using your own model service instead of DashScope, then please execute the following command: